yzr456/tp/docs/UserGuide.md

 ### Finding a free session : `free`

-Finds the earliest free session from the address book.
+Finds the earliest free session from the contact list.

 Format: `free DURATION`